 National AccessAbility Week

-May 28 to June 3 marks National AccessAbility Week, a week which aims to celebrate and promote the inclusion and accessibility of all Canadians.
+May 28 to June 3 marks National AccessAbility Week(link is external), a week which aims to celebrate and promote the inclusion and accessibility of all Canadians.
 We wanted to use today’s post to highlight some important resources and organizations that may help you when providing legal reference to those with accessibility needs.

 Legislation